williamgilpin/howto/other/postdoc_fellowships.md

 ### Postdoc positions and fellowships

-Organized by fellowship type, and then roughly chronologically by due date.
-Dates and descriptions are all from 2018, and have likely changed by now.
+Organized by fellowship type, and then roughly chronologically by due date in 2018.
+**All dates and descriptions are all from 2018, and have likely changed by now.**

 ## Portable fellowships